andreamussap/AFMussap-Tech-Shopping-List/docs/custom_lists.md

 ## Edit or Delete a List

-You can *edit* a list either to change its name or its color.
+You can edit a list either to change its name or its color.
 For that, slide it to the right and tap the button *Settings*

 ![](https://github.com/andreamussap/AFMussap-Tech-Shopping-List/blob/master/docs/images/shop-list-button-edit-list.png "Edit a List")

-In the same way, to *delete* a list just slide it to the right and tap the button *Delete*
+In the same way, to delete a list just slide it to the right and tap the button *Delete*

 ![](https://github.com/andreamussap/AFMussap-Tech-Shopping-List/blob/master/docs/images/shop-list-button-delete-list.png "Delete a List")

-To delete **all** lists at once just tap the List Menu button and select **Remove all lists**.
+To delete **all** lists at once just tap the List Menu button (see image below) and select **Remove all lists**.

 ![](https://github.com/andreamussap/AFMussap-Tech-Shopping-List/blob/master/docs/images/shop-list-lists-menu.png "List Menu button")